May Minamahal (film): Release

+Theatrical

-The film was released by Star Cinema on December 25, 1993, as one of the entries for the 1993 Metro Manila Film Festival.
-It was opened to 42 movie theaters in the whole Metro Manila region and its neighboring provinces.
-This was Aga Muhlach's last Metro Manila Film Festival participation before he made his comeback in 2019 through the Philippine adaptation of Miracle in Cell No. 7 by Viva Films.
+Star Cinema theatrically released the film on December 25, 1993, as one of the entries for the 19th Metro Manila Film Festival.
+It was first opened to 42 movie theaters in the whole Metro Manila region and its neighboring provinces.
+This was Aga Muhlach's last Metro Manila Film Festival participation before he made his comeback in 2019 through the Philippine adaptation of Miracle in Cell No. 7, which is produced and distributed by Viva Films.

-May Minamahal was also premiered in Japan on September 15, 1996, as part of the 1996 Fukuoka International Film Festival with Japanese and English subtitles.
+May Minamahal was also premiered in Japan on September 15, 1996, as part of the 6th Fukuoka International Film Festival, screened with Japanese and English subtitles.
 The film's Japanese title is Crazy About You (あなたに夢中で, Anatanimuchū de).
-It was re-released again for exhibition on March 5, 1997.
+It was re-released again for exhibition on March 5, 1997, as part of the showing of Filipino films sponsored by The Japan Foundation in Tokyo.

+Home media

+May Minamahal was released on home video by Regal Home Video in Philippine markets in 1994 and overseas markets in 2002.

 Digital restoration

-The film's restored version was premiered on February 21, 2018, at Power Plant Mall - Cinema 1 in Makati, Metro Manila as part of the annual "Reelive the Classics" exhibition.
+The film's restored version premiered on February 21, 2018, at Power Plant Mall - Cinema 1 in Makati, Metro Manila as part of the annual "Reelive the Classics" exhibition.
 The premiere was attended by the film's writer-director Joey Javier Reyes; cast members Boots Anson Roa-Rodrigo, Aiko Melendez, Aga Muhlach, Agot Isidro, Nikka Valencia, Ogie Diaz, Bimbo Bautista, and Malou Crisologo; line producer JoAnn Cabalda Bañaga; production assistant Gay Ace Domingo; and the family of producer Simon C. Ongpin.